Finding the best lock for your bicycle is tricky. There are loads to choose from. And the wrong decision can have disastrous consequences!

 My Litelok X1 was initially tricky to lock (although this was quickly fixed with an easy DIY hack, and I understand this issue has since been fixed by the factory).

-More significantly: it’s not as secure as either the Hiplok D1000 or the Litelok X3, which took me nearly 2.5 times and 3 times as long to cut one side, respectively.
+More significantly: it’s not as secure as either the Hiplok D1000 (and DX1000), or the Litelok X3, which took me nearly 2.5 times and 3 times as long to cut one side, respectively.

 So why is neither the Hiplok D1000 nor the Litelok X3 my top pick in 2024?
 Well, they’re both great locks.
 And they’re undoubtedly the strongest bicycle locks on the market at the moment.

 But they’re both eye-wateringly expensive.
-They’re both a lot heaver than the Litelok X1, and neither come with a frame mount for easy transport.
+They’re both a lot heaver than the Litelok X1, and neither are as easy to transport.

 Plus, in the case of the Hiplok D1000, it’s significantly smaller than the Litelok X1, which means it may not be suitable for many cyclists.
-Note: this issue will be addresses by the upcoming, bigger Hiplok DX1000.
+Note: this issue is addressed by the Hiplok DX1000.

 The Litelok just feels like it has the best balance between security, usability and price.